Spreading Clean Beauty

 What does the clean lifestyle imply?

-Asides from its implications for the cosmetic industry, it’s first important to conceptualize what a clean lifestyle looks like and the types of lifestyle choices consumers are making to embrace a more clean living.
-While this is a very broad and flexible concept, some key choices include:
+Asides from its implications for the cosmetic industry, it’s first important to conceptualize what a clean lifestyle looks like and the types of choices consumers are making to embrace a more clean living.
+While the “clean lifestyle” concept is broad and flexible, some key choices include:

-• Healthy food habits: a clean lifestyle implies a preference for fresh and nutritious food, while leaving aside certain choices such as processed or refined food options, as well as sugar or saturated fat.
+• Healthy food habits: a clean lifestyle implies a preference for fresh and nutritious food, leaving aside certain choices such as processed or refined food options, as well as sugar or saturated fat.
+In this regard, 55% of consumers agree that your diet has an important link to the appearance of your complexion (Mintel, 2020).

 • Regular exercise: a clean lifestyle also shows preference for daily sport routines, which are typically sustainable and pleasant, and which match each individual’s needs and potential.